 Note.
 BBC’s World at One has now established that the Government has ordered that the new tests on cladding around the country should be interpreted to include the polyethylene core in determining whether they are made of “material of low combustibility”, not just the surface.
 Large numbers of the panels, perfectly legal until now (having passed under BS476), are failing this more rigorous test.
 (BBC WATO 26 June 2017 at 19.30 minutes.)

 So this raises a significant financial issue: who should pay for removing what was legal cladding and putting up the new material: councils, who have paid millions to clad their buildings already?
 Tenants – many of whom will be right-to-buy long leaseholders who have also contributed to cladding previously – will they be stung for the upgrade too?
-Or the Government, which seems clearly to have botched the whole regulatory scheme from the offset?
+Or the Government, which seems clearly to have botched the whole regulatory scheme from the outset?

 Also: experts have criticised the new government tests that are failing huge numbers of cladding panels, which seem to involve simply setting fire to the polyethylene core and declaring it as failed because it burns (obviously).
 See The Guardian.
 The manufacturers of Reynobond PE have withdrawn the material from worlwide sale citing the inconsistency of regulatory regimes (The Guardian).